 - See the end of this page for sponsor-specific links.

 Research Protections: (IRB, IACUC, IBC, Export Controls, Intellectual Property, Conflicts of Interest): All committee meetings will be held as scheduled and will be moved to Zoom if necessary.
 Other updates will be added to https://researchprotections.appstate.edu/ as needed.

 Internal grant funds (travel): (URC, Board of Trustees Travel, Scholarship of Diversity, Equity, and Inclusion): If work plan is altered due to current ban on travel or other limitations, PI should outline and submit alternative work plan and budget to firstname.lastname@example.org.

 Internal grant funds (other): Funds from URC or Scholarship of Diversity, Equity, and Inclusion grants can continue to be spent; however, current limitations of the North Carolina stay-at-home order and current campus policies must be followed.
 If needed, PI should outline and submit alternative work plan and budget to email@example.com.

-Each week we are sending out recent COVID-19 funding opportunities and new research developments including NIH, NSF, Other Federal Funding, Foundations/Corporate Funding Opportunities, and Research Development related news.
-If you are interested in receiving this special interest bulletin, please contact email@example.com and/or sign up for the Research Google group by clicking here and scrolling down to “Research.”
+To receive recent funding opportunities and new research developments including NIH, NSF, Other Federal Funding, Foundations/Corporate Funding Opportunities, and Research Development related news, sign up for the Research Google group by clicking here and scrolling down to “Research.”